Frank Bonner

-Frank Bonner (born Frank Woodrow Boers Jr.; February 28, 1942 – June 16, 2021) was an American actor and television director widely known for his role as sales manager Herb Tarlek on the television sitcom WKRP in Cincinnati.
+Frank Woodrow Boers Jr. (February 28, 1942 – June 16, 2021) was an American actor and television director.
+He is best known for his role as sales manager Herb Tarlek on the television sitcom WKRP in Cincinnati.

-Personal life
+Early life

 Bonner was born in Little Rock, Arkansas, to Grace Marie "Mamie" (née Dobbins) Boers Delahoussay, a singer, and Frank Woodrow Boers, a saxophonist.
-He grew up in Malvern, Arkansas.
+He was raised in Malvern, Arkansas.